openlegend/core-rules/core/SRD.md

 -   **Power Level 7** - More than 100 miles, but on the same dimension or plane of reality
 -   **Power Level 9** - Any dimension or plane of reality.
 (Peering into certain dimensions may expose you to other dangers at the GM's discretion).

-**Special:** When you successfully invoke this bane, at the end of it's duration, you can make a Prescience roll to attempt to persist the bane.
+**Special:** When you successfully invoke this bane, at the end of its duration, you can make a Prescience roll to attempt to persist the bane.
 If successful, the bane persists without requiring the invocation time to be repeated.
 However, you must retest your new roll against the Resolve